koszullab/pareidolia/README.rst

 .. code-block::

     Usage: pareidolia [OPTIONS] COOL_FILES CONDITIONS OUTFILE

-          Run the pattern change detection pipeline
+      Run the pattern change detection pipeline.
+Given a list of cool files and associated conditions, compute pattern intensity change from one condition relative to the control.
+The first condition occuring in the list is the control.
+For all patterns that pass the quality filters, a differential score (condition - control) and a contrast-to-noise ratio are returned.

     Options:
       -b, --bed2d-file PATH   Optional bed2d file containing pattern positions where changes should be measured (instead of detecting).
+      -c, --cnr FLOAT         Contrast to-noise-ratio threshold used to filter out positions with high technical variations relative to biological variations.  [default: 1.0]
       -k, --kernel TEXT       A kernel name or a tab-separated text file containing a square kernel matrix.
 Valid kernel names are: loops, borders, centromeres, hairpins.
                               [default: loops]
       -r, --region TEXT       Optional comma-separated list of regions in UCSC format (e.g. chr1:1000-40000) at which detection
                               should operate.
       -M, --max-dist INTEGER  Maximum interaction distance (in basepairs) at which patterns should be detected.
 Reduce to accelerate detection and reduce memory usage.
       -p, --pearson FLOAT     Threshold to apply when detecting pattern changes.
 A default value is selected based on the kernel.
       -D, --density FLOAT     Minimum proportion of nonzero pixels required to consider a region.
 Smaller values allows lower coverage regions, but increase false positives.
                               [default: 0.1]
-          -s, --snr FLOAT         Signal-to-noise-ratio threshold used to filter out positions with high technical variations relative to biological variations.  [default: 1.0]
       -S, --no-subsample      Disable subsampling of input matrices to the same coverage.
-          -F, --no-filter         Completely disable pearson, snr and density filtering.
+      -F, --no-filter         Completely disable pearson, cnr and density filtering.
 Mostly for debugging.
 All input positions are returned, but results will be noisy.
       -n, --n-cpus INTEGER    Number of CPUs to use for parallel tasks.
 It is recommended to set at most to the number of input samples.
       --version               Show the version and exit.
       --help                  Show this message and exit.

 Algorithm